• Skip to primary navigation

 Next we peel each portion to reveal the ripe flesh inside.
 Then we cut that in half again.

-I would steer away from regular bananas because they tend to turn to mush when fried and are too sweet.
+I would steer away from regular bananas when making turon because they tend to turn to mush and are too sweet.

-On the other hand, plantains retain their shape.
+On the other hand, plantains retain their shape and is perfect for this recipe.

 Traditionally, turon is also made with sweet jackfruit.
 We don’t particularly like jackfruit though so we left it out in this recipe.